Type II cytokine receptor

+In the context of fish and animals further removed from humans, the family is also called cytokine receptor family B (CRFB).

 Structure

-Typically type II cytokine receptors are heterodimers or multimers with a high and a low affinity component.
-These receptors are related predominantly by sequence similarities in their extracellular portions that are composed of tandem Ig-like domains.
+Type II cytokine receptors are related predominantly by sequence similarities in their extracellular portions that are composed of tandem Ig-like (FN3) domains.
 The structures for the extracellular domains of the receptors for interferon types, I, II, and III are all known.
 Type II cytokine receptors are tyrosine-kinase-linked receptors.
 The intracellular domain of type II cytokine receptors is typically associated with a tyrosine kinase belonging to the Janus kinase (JAK family).
 Binding of the receptor typically leads to activation of the canonical JAK/STAT signaling pathway.

+Like other cytokine receptors, many type II CRs are heterodimers or multimers with a high and a low affinity component.
+The high-affinity component is cytokine‐specific and, again like other CRs, is often the α chain.
+The low-affinity component remains required for forming a functional complex: in some examples such as IFN III, the ligand first binds to the α chain, then the two molecules together recruits a "shared" β chain.

+Typical CRFBs have an alpha chain and a beta chain.
+Each chain contains two (except for IFNAR1) N-terminal extracellular ligand-binding fibronectin type III domains (FN3; each pair is called a cytokine homology region, CHR), then extends intracellularly.
+Unlike class I CRs, all chains (even alpha) bind a kinase to participate in signaling.
+The shorter one (<100 intracellular residues, usually α) typically binds either JAK2 or TYK2, and the longer one typically interacts with JAK1.
+Interaction with JAK1 is mediated by a conserved motif PxxLxF (box1).
+There is a neighboring box2 that by itself poorly binds JAK1, but improves the binding between box1 and JAK1 in vitro.
+C-terminal to the two kinase boxes, mainly on the "long" chain, is a disordered region that binds STAT.
+TYK2 binding is greatly dependent on box2.

+There are many variations on the theme among the type II receptors, including a high-affinity β chain, some non-shared chains, and doubled stoichiometry where the complex is a heterotetramer assembled on binding a heterodimer cytokine (IFN II and IL-10 family members).

 Types

 Type II cytokine receptors include those that bind interferons and those that bind members of the interleukin-10 family (interleukin-10, interleukin-20, interleukin-22, and interleukin-28).
 Expression of specific receptor varieties is highly variable across tissue types with some receptors being ubiquitously expressed and some receptors only expressed in specific tissues.